 I’m a writer.
 My first book was published when I was twenty; it’s out of print, now, but I still blush a little whenever anyone brings it up.
 Reading a book you wrote when you were nineteen is a little like hearing yourself on a recording for the first time: “Is that really my voice?”
 But I have fond memories, both of writing the book and of the season of my life when it was written.
 Since then, I’ve blogged on The Gospel Coalition, Desiring God, and RAANetwork.
 I’ve also continued to dream the original writer dream I had as a kid: to be a novelist.
 I hope to share some of that with you here.

 I hope to share a lot with you guys — from reflections on media to makeup reviews, from my favorite classics to snippets of my own fiction, from motherhood triumphs and struggles to favorite movie quotes.
-This blog is my attempt to create a little corner of the internet to reach out and encourage others to laugh together, cry together, and live life to the glory of God.
+This blog is my attempt to create a little corner of the internet to reach out and encourage women in all stages of life.
+You can learn more about my blog here.